-- Assist with tracking referrals from screening to rescreening to assessment. - Provide information to families about the screening/rescreening process and necessary followup steps for assessment, where appropriate. - Participate as a resource for the community. - Refer to the Part C point of entry within 2 days of rescreen to initiate the referral process for possible service coordination and IFSP services.
+- Assist with tracking referrals from screening to rescreening to assessment. - Provide information to families about the screening/rescreening process and necessary followup steps for assessment, where appropriate. - Participate as a resource for the community.
+Befor to the Part C point of entry - Refer to the Part C point of entry within 2 days of rescreen to initiate the referral process for possible service coordination and IFSP services.
 NOTE: In some communities, this step may not be completed until a hearing impairment is diagnosed.
 However, if the family needs support and assistance to obtain a hearing evaluation, the Part C referral should be initiated.